MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-subscribe-from-alert.md

 ms.assetid: d7e061b0-5d6e-49de-b93f-85215f7c4b73
 ---

-# How to subscribe to notifications from an alert
+# Subscribe to notifications from an alert

 In System Center - Operations Manager, when an alert is generated, Operations Manager can notify designated individuals by email, instant message (IM), text message (SMS), or Microsoft Teams (applicable for 2022 and later).
 Notifications can also run commands automatically when an alert is raised on a monitored system.
 A notification requires a channel, a subscriber, and a subscription.